-MONCTON, NEW BRUNSWICK – (November 13, 2018): The Université de Moncton, in partnership with the Government of Canada, Genome Atlantic, Genome Canada, New Brunswick Innovation Foundation (NBIF) and Organigram Holdings Inc. (TSX VENTURE:OGI) (OTCQB:OGRMF), today announced the creation of an institutional research project focused on cannabis at the Université de Moncton.
+MONCTON, NB, Nov.
+13, 2018 - The Université de Moncton, in partnership with the Government of Canada, Genome Atlantic, Genome Canada, New Brunswick Innovation Foundation (NBIF) and Organigram Holdings Inc. (TSX VENTURE:OGI) (OTCQB:OGRMF), today announced the creation of an institutional research project focused on cannabis at the Université de Moncton.

 Supplying cannabis and cannabis products to a legalized adult use recreational market represents a major economic opportunity in New Brunswick and across the country.
 Indeed, the retail market value for recreational cannabis in Canada is expected to reach $8.7 billion annually.
 However, current production capacity will not meet the anticipated demand.

 To date, cannabis has not benefitted from the application of biotechnologies (particularly genomics) that have led to massive increases in yields and the sustainability of other agricultural production systems.
 The innovative, research-driven approach supported by this partnership will explore how these novel approaches can help improve the productivity and quality of cannabis products.

 Genome Atlantic was the catalyst for the project, to which the project partners will contribute more than $1.1 million over three years.
 The research will be led by Dr. David Joly and Dr. Martin Filion, both professors from the Department of Biology, Faculty of Science, Université de Moncton.
 Organigram will provide working space, raw material and expert resources in collaboration with the Université de Moncton research team.
 Genome Atlantic’s contribution is made through Genome Canada’s new Regional Priorities Partnership Program (RP3), which allocates funding for projects that reflect regional priorities.